 Net cash used in operating activities represents cash disbursements related to all of our activities other than investing and financing activities.
 Operating cash flow is derived by adjusting our net loss for non-cash items and changes in operating assets and liabilities.
-Net cash used in operating activities for the six nine months ended June 30, 2023 September 30, 2023 was \$193.8 million \$277.9 million as compared to \$151.4 million \$215.1 million for the same period in 2022.
-The \$42.3 million \$62.8 million increase in cash used in operating activities was driven by a \$22.9 million \$37.1 million increase in net loss related to increased costs in research and development, including the overall expansion of our clinical trials for new TIL therapies, as well as our pre-commercialization activities for lifileucel and the overall growth in our workforce and corporate infrastructure.
-In addition, it reflects a decrease in non-cash charges of \$11.8 million \$13.2 million primarily driven by lower stock-based compensation expenses and accretion of discount on investments, partially offset by an increase in amortization of intangible assets and depreciation expenses.expense.
-Further, net cash used by changes in operating assets and liabilities increased by \$7.6 million \$12.5 million, driven primarily by cash used for the purchase of Proleukin® inventory as part of the Acquisition, an increase in lease payments for our lease arrangements as a result of full utilization of tenant improvement allowances offered under our lease agreements, as well as changes in prepaid assets the use of cash were partially offset by a net decrease in cash used for accounts payable and accruals resulting accrued expenses which primarily resulted from an increased workforce, the overall growth in business and operations, and the timing of vendor invoicing and related payments.
+Net cash used in operating activities for the nine three months ended September 30, 2023 March 31, 2024 was \$277.9 million \$122.3 million as compared to \$215.1 million \$99.8 million for the same period in 2022, 2023.
+The \$62.8 million \$22.5 million increase in cash used in operating activities was driven by a \$37.1 million \$5.6 million increase in net loss related to increased costs in research and development, including associated with the overall expansion of our clinical trials for new TIL therapies, and our commercialization activities for AmtagviTM and Proleukin®, as well as our pre-commercialization activities for lifileucel and the overall growth in our workforce and corporate infrastructure.
+In addition, it reflects a decrease net increase in non-cash charges of \$13.2 million \$2.9 million, primarily driven by lower higher stock-based compensation expenses expense and accretion of discount on investments, partially offset by an increase in amortization of intangible assets, the latter of which is driven primarily by the amortization associated with the developed technology intangible asset recorded as part of the Acquisition.
+The increase in non-cash charges was partially offset by a decrease in accretion of discounts on investments and depreciation expense, deferred tax benefits resulting from the realization of the related deferred taxes for operations in the United Kingdom.
+Further, net cash used by in operating activities related to changes in operating assets and liabilities increased by \$12.5 million \$30.0 million, driven primarily by vendor invoicing and related payments, and cash used for the purchase purchases of Proleukin® raw material inventory as part in support of the Acquisition, an increase in lease payments for our lease arrangements as a result commercial launch of full utilization of tenant improvement allowances offered under our lease agreements AmtagviTM.
+These increases in the use of cash were partially offset by a net \$10.1 million decrease in cash used for accounts payable prepaid expenses, other assets, and accrued expenses long-term assets in the current period compared to the corresponding period in 2023, which primarily resulted from the timing of vendor invoicing and related payments. payments made as well as the receipt of cash for other miscellaneous receivables.